lehins/massiv/README.md

 # massiv-io

 In order to do anything useful with arrays we need to be able to read some data from a file.
-Considering that most common array-like files are images and [massiv-io](massiv-io) provides an interface to read, write and display images in common formats using Haskell native JuicyPixels and Netpbm packages.
+Considering that most common array-like files are images, [massiv-io](massiv-io) provides an interface to read, write and display images in common formats using Haskell native JuicyPixels and Netpbm packages.

-There are also a variety of colorspaces (or rather color models) and pixel types that are currently included in this package, which will likely find a separate home in the future, but for now we can sort of ignore those color spaces and pretend that `Pixel` is some magic wrapper around numeric values that this package is capable of reading/writing.
+There is also a variety of colorspaces (or rather color models) and pixel types that are currently included in this package, which will likely find a separate home in the future, but for now we can ignore those colorspaces and pretend that `Pixel` is some magic wrapper around numeric values that this package is capable of reading/writing.

-Previous example wasn't particularly interesting, since we couldn't visualize what is actually going on, so let's expend on it:
+The previous example wasn't particularly interesting, since we couldn't visualize what is actually going on, so let's expend on it:

 ```haskell